it-innovation/sam/doc/behaviour.rst

 Where `NAME` is a variable name, `TYPE` is a class name, `METHOD` is a method name, and `ARGS` is a comma-separated list of variable names.

-If expressions currently over-approximate by assuming that the body (`CODE`) is always executed (i.e.
-SAM doesn't look at the result of the test).
-Also, `EXPR` must be a call expression.

 Each `ANNOTATION` is of the form "@NAME(ARGS)", where NAME is the name of a Datalog predicate, and asserts a fact for this method or field.
 For example, the annotations in this code::